getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 - Celery
 - Redis Queue (RQ)

-[Spans]({%- link _documentation/apm/apm-glossary.md -%}#span) are available for the following operations within a [transaction]({%- link _documentation/apm/apm-glossary.md -%}#transaction):
+[Spans]({%- link _documentation/apm/apm-glossary.md -%}#span) are instrumented for the following operations within a [transaction]({%- link _documentation/apm/apm-glossary.md -%}#transaction):

 - Database that uses SQLAlchemy or the Django ORM
 - HTTP requests made with `requests` or the `stdlib`
 - Spawned subprocesses

-If you want to enable all relevant transactions automatically, you can use this alternative (currently in alpha):
+If you want to enable all relevant transactions automatically, you can use this alternative configuration (currently in alpha):

 ```python
 import sentry_sdk